Structify API: how do I create a dataset schema, run a document processing job, and pull results programmatically?

 1. Create a Dataset Schema

-Example: Create a contract dataset schema
+Example: create a dataset schema

-POST /v1/datasets
+POST /api/v1/datasets

 Content-Type: application/json